Our Sixth Form Centre

 This new building will benefit all students, allowing us the opportunity to develop our provision even further and to increase the amount of study space available to our students.
 It will be a development to be enjoyed by generations of future students.”

-Emma Bradley, the Sixth Form’s elected student president, explained the impact that the new building has had on students who have already been using it:
+Emma Bradley, the Sixth Form’s elected student president (at the time of opening) explained the impact that the new building has had on students who have already been using it: